Updated: July 14, 2023 |

 Why do companies use activity-based budgets?

 Controlling costs is imperative to preserving revenue, so companies always look for creative ways to avoid overspending.
+This is why activity-based budgeting is such an effective budgeting approach.

 Improve business efficiency: Inefficiency creates a stealthy burden on cash.
 Using budget analysis to reduce inefficiencies in your process is an excellent way to ensure your business only spends money where it needs to.